The False Hope of Managing Effects with Tagless-Final in Scala

 In Scala, the Cats Effect type class hierarchy provides many type classes that are explicitly designed to capture side-effecting code.
 These type classes include

-Methods that require one of these type classes can literally do anything they wants, without constraints, even assuming a working social contract.
+Methods that require one of these type classes can literally do anything they want, without constraints, even assuming a working social contract.
 These methods nullify the power of discipline, depriving us of any benefits to reasoning and testability, resulting in opaque blobs of side-effecting, untestable procedural code.

 Nearly all tagless-final code (including some of the best open source functional Scala I know of) makes liberal use of these type classes, freely embedding side-effects in numerous methods sprawled across the code base.